Duration of Long-Term Disability Benefits: What to Expect

 Understanding Your Disability Insurance Policy

-Your disability insurance policy is a contract between you and your insurance provider outlining the conditions under which you are entitled to receive benefits.
+Your Long-Term Disability insurance policy is a contract between you and your insurance provider outlining the conditions under which you are entitled to receive benefits.
 It’s important to familiarize yourself with the key components of your policy, such as the definition of disability, the waiting period before benefits commence, and the duration of benefits.
 Understanding these elements will help you gauge what to expect regarding coverage and how to proceed in the event of a disability.

 Definition of Disability